Ultrasound-Guided Capsular Hydrodistension for Adhesive Capsulitis (Frozen Shoulder)

 - All within a tolerable pain range

-Repeat hydrodistension may be considered after 2–3 weeks in selected patients with partial improvement and good tolerance.
+Yes.
+Hydrodistension may be repeated after 2–3 weeks in selected patients with partial improvement and good tolerance.

 Consult with Dr. Santiago Robles